trinodb/trino/presto-docs/src/main/sphinx/connector/elasticsearch.rst

 ``elasticsearch.default-schema-name``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Defines the schema that will contain all tables defined without a qualifying schema name.
+Defines the schema that contains all tables defined without a qualifying schema name.

 This property is optional; the default is ``default``.